nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command:**<br>

 *  Entering <code>save</code> in [the profile of a new fosterer](#adding-a-fosterer-through-the-profile-page-add) saves the new fosterer and exits the profile page.
-*  Entering <code>save</code> in [the profile of an already existing fosterer](#editing-a-fosterers-details-through-the-profile-page-edit) saves the changes but does not exit the profile page, allowing you to edit more details.
+*  Entering <code>save</code> in [the profile of an already existing fosterer](#editing-a-fosterers-details-through-the-profile-page-edit) saves the changes but does not exit the profile page, allowing you to edit more details if needed.
 </div>

 <br>